ksandeep18/EventManagement/README.md

 - Event Management: Create, update, delete, and view events.
 (CRUD operations only by admins)
 - Seat Booking: Users can register for events with seat capacity limits.
 - Profile Management: Users can view their registered events in their profile.
-- Search Functionality: Users can search the events they registered easily.
+- Search Functionality: Users can search the events they registered for.

 ---